openhab/openhab-docs/configuration/items.md

 Number Livingroom_Temperature "Temperature [%.1f °C]" (Livingroom, Temperatures)
 ```

-The example shows an Item which supposedly stores the temperature of the living room called `Livingroom_Temperature`.
+The example shows an Item which stores the temperature of the living room called `Livingroom_Temperature`.

 From a **location perspective**, you may have a group called `Livingroom`.
-With the `Livingroom_Temperature` being added to the `Livingroom` group, it also belongs to the `GroundFloor` and `House` groups.
+When you add `Livingroom_Temperature` to the `Livingroom` group, `Livingroom_Temperature` is automatically added to the `GroundFloor` and `House` groups.
+This is because `Livingroom` is a member of the `GroundFloor` group, and `GroundFloor` is a member of the  `House` group.

 From a **functional perspective**, the Living room temperature can also be seen as one of many temperatures in the automation setup.
-Therefore the addition to a functional group called `Temperatures`, which itself belongs to the `Sensors` group, seems reasonable.
+Therefore the addition of `Livingroom_Temperature` to a functional group called `Temperatures`, which itself belongs to the `Sensors` group, seems reasonable.

-Using nested group hierarchies such as these allows a rule to, e.g., iterate through all sensors on the ground floor for maintenance actions.
+Using nested group hierarchies such as these allows a rule to iterate through all sensors on the ground floor for maintenance actions, for example.
+Because of the hierarchical structure of your group items, the rule will be clean and short.
-The rule will be clean and short and it doesn't need to be updated when a new item were to be added to the `Temperatures` group.
+Additionally, the rule will not need to be modified when a new Item is added to the `Temperatures` group.

 {: #group-type}
 #### Group Type and State

+As you are now aware, an Item can have a state (e.g. "ON", "OFF").
 A Group Item can also have a state.
-The Group's state is generated depending on the states of all its member Items.
+The Group's state is determined by the state of all its Items, and the aggregation function specified in the group definition.
-Sending a command to a Group will cause that command to be forwarded to all Group members.

-The general syntax for groups with a specific aggregation type and function is:
+The general syntax for groups with a specific item type and aggregation function is:

 ```java
 Group[:itemtype[:function]] groupname ["labeltext"] [<iconname>] [(group1, group2, ...)]